bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:23 AM CT, February 26</p>
+<p class="updated_time"> Latest data: 08:36 AM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 16° **warmer** than today.
+Today's high is 52°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 32°
+- 33°
-- Mostly Cloudy
+- Overcast
-- 84% humidity
+- 85% humidity
-- 9 mph wind
+- 8 mph wind
-- 74% cloud cover
+- 95% cloud cover
 - 30 AQI 🟩
 - 0.02 inches of rain and 0.25 inches of snow in the past 24 hours